WHAT IS SCABIES?

-- Multiple small bumps on skin, for over a period of months.
+- Multiple small bumps on the skin, over a period of months.

-It is caused by infestation of skin by a mite, sarcoptes scabiei.
-They lays their eggs and burrow into the skin to produce intense itching, which tends to be worse at night.
+It is caused by an infestation of the skin by a mite, Sarcoptes scabiei.
+They lay their eggs and burrow into the skin to produce intense itching, which tends to be worse at night.

 Scabies is conventionally treated with a cream that contains a medicine called permethrin.
 The cream is applied all over the body from head to toe and left overnight before washing it off in the morning.